vanderpatrick/Hackteam-6/README.md

 ![Search By Country](docs/imgs/map-features/country-search.png "Search By Country")

-A search box to find the information of a specific country without the need of the globe.
+A search box to find the information of a specific country without the need for the globe.

 **Globe**

-A 3rd model of Earth that can be rotated and zoomed on using mouse or touch screen.
+A 3rd model of Earth that can be rotated and zoomed on using a mouse or touch screen.

 ![Globe](docs/imgs/map-features/globe.png "Globe")